 He is currently the head of PangoDango Games, who are developing their first visual novel, Lovely Little Thieves; it was originally due for release in 2016 but has been delayed indefinitely.

-JesuOtaku provides examples of the following tropes:
+JesuOtaku provides examples of:

 - Aborted Arc: Has happened twice, as Jacob has stated on Formspring that he doesn't do plot arcs in his reviews: